Debt Ratios for Residential Financing

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, use this Loan Pre-Qualification Calculator.

-Don't forget these are only guidelines.
-We will be happy to help you pre-qualify to help you figure out how much you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to help you figure out how large a mortgage loan you can afford.